ellisonbg/antipackage/README.md

 ## Installation

-The `antigravity` package can be installed from GitHub using `pip`:
+The `antipackage` package can be installed from GitHub using `pip`:

 ```
 pip install git+https://github.com/ellisonbg/antipackage.git#egg=antipackage